Terradue/doc-tep-geohazards/source/community-guide/cloud/s1toolbox.rst

         :width: 600px
         :alt: alternate text

-- Open a Terminal and type:
+- Once the download is complete, open a Terminal and type:

 .. code-block:: bash